yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 Point size and line width are viewer/material settings (`matPointSize`, `matLineWidth`, `pointScale`, and `lineScale`); individual `GEOMETRY_POINT` and `GEOMETRY_LINE` records only carry geometry, color, and timestamp data.

-Point, line, and occupied-cell colors include alpha in `m_vC.w()`.
-Both GPU and CPU rendering multiply it by `matCol[3]`: alpha 0 is invisible, 1 is opaque, and intermediate values blend.
-Existing RGB-only point/line `add()` calls default to alpha 1; the `Vector4f` overloads accept explicit alpha.
-PLY files can supply an `alpha` property or packed `rgba`; files without alpha stay opaque.
+Point and line colors use `Vector3f` RGB in geometry records, viewer snapshots, and GPU buffers.
+Both GPU and CPU rendering keep them opaque; `matCol` supplies only their fallback RGB.
+PLY `alpha` properties and packed `rgba` alpha bytes are ignored.
+Occupied cells retain `Vector4f` RGBA and multiply cell alpha by `matCol[3]`: alpha 0 is invisible, 1 is opaque, and intermediate values blend.

 When OpenGL or OpenGL ES rendering is enabled, the viewer uploads point and line snapshots into GPU buffers and renders them from an ImGui callback.
 The CPU draw-list path remains available as a fallback for backends without GL support.